-We are privileged to meet and learn on the Stó:lō unceded traditional territory of the Pilalt and Ts’elxwéyeqw tribes.
+We are privileged to meet and learn on the traditional, ancestral and unceded territory of the Stó:lō Coast Salish peoples.

 GoingPLACES exists to nurture students by developing spiritual, physical, emotional and intellectual growth through place-based learning and understanding their role and responsibility in the larger community.